 Britain has produced some divine design since WW2 and some of its fashion designers are the most respected.
 Their creations have become extremely sought after and in terms of vintage fashion at Repsycho over the years we have picked up a few gems!

+Probably the most iconic fashion designer of the 1960s.
+With an original take on design, Quant created modern, fun fashion, bright, colourful and bold.
 She popularised the mini skirt, hot pants, the skinny rib jumper and brightly coloured tights– her designs are iconic.
 Mary Quant was central to the development of London fashion – simply put she dressed the ‘Swinging Sixties’.

 In 1963 Mary Quant launched the Ginger Group Line to deliver cheaper, mass-produced goods to the populace.
 She also marketed cosmetics and underwear using the famous Quant daisy design.
-By the end of the decade, Mary Quant was the leading UK fashion designer.
+At the end of the decade, Mary Quant was the leading UK fashion designer.

-Ashley’s designs are easier to find than many other designers and maybe more affordable but are nonetheless indicative of several decades of British design.
+Ashley’s designs are easier to find than many other designers and maybe more affordable.
+But are nonetheless indicative of several decades of British design.

 Marion and her husband/partner David decided to remain designers/manufacturers- never having their own retail outlets like other famous designers, maybe partly explaining some lack of recognition for the brand and also some of the commercial rewards too.

-In 1970 she started her own label, ‘Janice Wainwright at Forty Seven Poland Street’, her designs were longline, flattering creations and often used jersey, crepe and chiffon.
+In 1970 she started her own label, Janice Wainwright at Forty Seven Poland Street.
+Her designs were longline, flattering creations and often used jersey, crepe and chiffon.
 From 1974 she began to drop the cumbersome label name for just her own.
 A feature of her work was the different decorative techniques used.